 There are several things to consider when thinking about angel investing.
 The first, and arguably most important, is that angel investing is not for the faint of heart.
-Angel investing is risky.
-Often it is extremely illiquid, even less liquid than real estate.
+Angel investing has a high risk.
+It is usually extremely illiquid, even less liquid than real estate.
 You are placing your money in the hands of a very early and unproven venture.
 If you think that any of these things would keep you up at night, angel investing is not for you.

-Another thing to consider is how much of your portfolio you’d want invested in private ventures.
-Angel investing can be a great way to diversify away from equities and other investments.
-However, you should always view angel investment as a high risk/high return part of your portfolio and determine its overall weight with that in mind.
-Most experts recommend that you invest no more than 5% of your overall portfolio in alternative investments like angel investments.
+Another thing to consider is how much of your portfolio you would want invested in private ventures.
+Angel investing can be a good way to diversify your portfolio.
+However, you should always view angel investment as a high risk/potential high return part of your portfolio and determine its overall weight with that in mind.
+Most experts recommend that you invest no more than 5% of your overall portfolio in high-risk alternative investments like angel investments.

-So with all of the caveats out of the way, how do you actually become an angel?
-That’s a good question.
-First of all, in the U.S., you usually need to be an accredited investor, which means either:
+Steps for becoming an angel investor: So, with all of the caveats out of the way, how do you actually become an angel?
+That is a good question.
+First of all, in the U.S., you usually need to be an accredited investor before becoming an angel investor, which means either:

-If you meet these criteria then you can move to the next step — actually finding quality deals and starting to evaluate potential investments.
+If you meet these criteria, then you can move to the next step of becoming an angel investor – actually finding quality deals and starting to evaluate potential investments.

-Finding quality deal flow is harder than it sounds, especially when you’re starting out.
+Steps for becoming an angel investor: Finding quality deal flow is harder than it sounds, especially when you are just starting out.
 Angel groups are a traditional route that many angel investors use to source deals.
 The angel group sources and evaluates deals collectively.
 Many angel groups are affiliated with major universities and / or professional groups and often have a particular investment focus.
 They meet regularly to evaluate companies and usually invest en masse when a deal is interesting to the group.

 Another way to improve both the quality of your deal flow and to improve the diligence of the deals is to connect with seasoned angel investors.
 Networking events or using funding groups are a good way to connect with these types of investors.
 Finally, online investing platforms also allow you to connect and interact with more seasoned angels.
 Like learning any skill (and this is an acquired skill) looking over someone’s shoulder is a great way to first get acquainted with the ins-and-outs of angel investing.

-Now that you’ve sourced some interesting deals and are ready to invest, you have a couple of options.
+Steps for becoming an angel investor: Now that you have sourced some interesting deals and are ready to invest, you have a couple of options.
 The first — and most expensive — is to make a direct investment in a company and meeting the minimum required by a company.
 Minimums are usually $25,000 and up, making diversification a challenge.

-If you’re not ready to pony up the minimum but are still interested in investing then going with an LLC or syndicate may be a good way to get your feet wet.
+If you are not ready to come up with the minimum but are still interested in investing, then going with an LLC or syndicate may be a good way to get your feet wet.
 Many crowdfunding sites have created LLCs, including Propel(x).

-LLCs are pooled investment vehicles that allow an accredited investor to invest smaller amounts — as low as $3000 on Propel(x).
+LLCs are pooled investment vehicles that allow an accredited investor to invest smaller amounts — as low as $5,000 on Propel(x).
 Investing through an LLC has the added advantage of allowing you to diversify by investing smaller amounts in more deals.
-LLCs also remove the administrative burden of angel investing and handle all of the logistics and administration.
+LLCs also take care of the administrative burden of angel investing and handle all of the logistics and administration.
 To learn more about LLCs check out this recent blog on the topic.

 Deal Terms and Documentation

-This list is by no means exhaustive and I’ll be going into further details about due diligence in future blog posts.
-However, this should give you a good overview of the steps to take when looking at a possible angel investment.
+This list is by no means exhaustive and I will be going into further details about due diligence in future blog posts.
+However, this should give you an overview of the steps to take when considering a possible angel investment.

-Bottom Line: Angel investing can be a rewarding (both mentally and financially) activity, but it is not for everyone.
+Bottom Line: Becoming an angel investor can be a rewarding (both mentally and financially) activity, but it is not for everyone.
 Angel investing is a great way to diversify part of your portfolio, to support ideas and entrepreneurs, and to earn a return.